Campaign for Responsible Leadership in NHS Wales

 "Are we ready for the next one?
 No."

-Helen Thomas, asked about pandemic preparedness — Digital Health interview, January 2025
+Helen Thomas, on pandemic preparedness — Digital Health, January 2025

 "The culture at NWIS was the antithesis of open."

-Welsh Public Accounts Committee, on DHCW's predecessor organisation — November 2018
+Welsh Public Accounts Committee, on DHCW's predecessor — November 2018

 This is not bad luck.
 It is textbook destructive leadership.